 Photography technology is continually evolving.
 Many best practice guidelines and protocols recommend that SANEs use photography equipment that captures forensic-quality photographs (i.e., are admissible in court).
-A wide variety of digital cameras address SANE needs, including options capable of manual parameter adjustments (e.g., digital single lens reflex, mirrorless, and converted cameras) and options capable of only pre-configured parameters (e.g., colposcopes and integrated camera systems, which are specifically designed for use in clinical settings; point-andshoot cameras).
+A wide variety of digital cameras address SANE needs, including options capable of manual parameter adjustments (e.g., digital single lens reflex, mirrorless, converted cameras) and options capable of only pre-configured parameters (e.g., colposcopes and integrated camera systems, which are specifically designed for use in clinical settings; point-and-shoot cameras).
 SANEs may weigh several considerations when choosing a camera appropriate for their needs, including the technical and operational complexity of the camera, how the product integrates in their organization's workflows, and resources available for product procurement and implementation.

-Although not exhaustive, this document presents insights on photographic techniques, available camera and accessory options suitable for sexual assault forensic examinations, and considerations for ensuring the process of photographing patients remains trauma-informed and victim-centered.
-This document also highlights the importance of a multidisciplinary approach to both sexual assault forensic examinations and subsequent investigations, which involves professionals including SANEs, victim advocates, law enforcement investigators, forensic science service providers (FSSPs), and prosecutors.
+Although not exhaustive, this document presents insights on photographic techniques, available camera and accessory options suitable for SAMFEs, and considerations for ensuring the process of photographing patients remains trauma-informed and victim-centered.
+This document also highlights

-For this document, the FTCoE has defined the following terms:
+For this document, the FTCOE has defined the following terms: